aeharding/voyager/README.md

 **Voyager's Android and iOS builds are reproducible**!
 In fact, [F-droid independently builds Voyager](https://gitlab.com/fdroid/fdroiddata/-/blob/master/metadata/app.vger.voyager.yml) and verifies the same compiled APK is provided in Github Releases.

+Note: F-droid and Github Releases binaries are built with `BUILD_FOSS_ONLY=true`.
+This removes all nonfree dependencies, currently just Google Play in-app purchases.

 ## 📲 PWA

 Voyager works best added to the homescreen.
 There are certain features that only work there, like badging and smooth page transitions.